-To the Members of the Board of Trustees and Residents of Alameda County
+To the Members of the Board of Trustees and Residents of Alameda County:

-We are pleased to present the Alameda County Mosquito Abatement District's (ACMAD) first Comprehensive Annual Financial Report (CAFR) for the fiscal year ended June 30, 2020, with the Independent Auditors' Report.
-This report was prepared by District staff in compliance with Generally Accepted Accounting Principles (GAAP) and has been audited in agreement with generally accepted auditing standards by Maze & Associates, a firm of independent certified accountants
+We are pleased to present the Alameda County Mosquito Abatement District's (ACMAD) second Annual Comprehensive Financial Report (ACFR) for the fiscal year ended June 30, 2021, with the Independent Auditors' Report.
+This report was prepared by District staff in compliance with Generally Accepted Accounting Principles (GAAP) and has been audited in agreement with generally accepted auditing standards by Maze & Associates, a firm of independent certified accountants.

-Management assumes full responsibility for the completeness and reliability of the information that is presented in this report.
+Management assumes full responsibility for the completeness and reliability of the information presented in this report.
 As management, we assert, that to the best of our knowledge the information and data presented offers a fair representation of the financial position and operations of the District, and that we have included all disclosures that are essential to enhance the readers understanding of the financial position of the District.
-The CAFR provides an analysis of the District's financial position, informs the readers about the services the District provides, and shows the financial and demographic trends for the past ten years.
+The ACFR provides an analysis of ACMAD's financial position, informs the readers about the services ACMAD provides, and shows the financial and demographic trends for the past ten years.

-The purpose of the audit was to provide reasonable assurance that the financial statements of the District, for the fiscal year that ended June 30, 2020, are free of material misstatements.
+The purpose of the audit was to provide reasonable assurance that the financial statements of the District, for the fiscal year that ended June 30, 2021, are free of material misstatements.
 The independent certified public accounting firm has issued an unmodified (clean) opinion that the District's financial statements were fairly presented in conformity with GAAP.
-The independent Auditor's Report is presented as the first component of the financial section of this report.
+The Independent Auditor's Report is presented as the first component of the financial section of this report.

-Generally Accepted Accounting Principles GAAP require that management provide a narrative introduction, overview, and analysis to accompany the financial statements in the form of the Management's Discussion and Analysis (MD&A).
+Following GAAP management provides a narrative introduction, overview, and analysis to accompany the financial statements in the form of the Management's Discussion and Analysis (MD&A).
 This letter of transmittal is designed to complement the MD&A and should be read in conjunction with it.
 The District's MD&A can be found immediately following the report of the independent auditors.